AkshajP/DocIngestAndQuery/enhancements.md

 Currently if the document is uploaded, then the case_path attribute needs to be manually set in registry.json to ensure the folder structure is seen else files will be under un-categorized.

-if document is deleted after chat creation, make sure it has a

 -File upload status not updated correctly

 ensure that processing state.json is updated correctly. and include SSEs so that the updates are real time on the dashboard.